afollestad/arctic-icon-request/README.md

 This library allows icon pack dashboards to easily send icon requests either traditionally via email, or through the [Arctic Manager](https://arcticmanager.com) system.

-This library uses RxJava, so it is completely asynchronous, and flows are customizable.

 <img src="https://raw.githubusercontent.com/afollestad/arctic-icon-request/master/art/showcase2.png" width="600" />

 ---